WeiyuCheng/WeiyuCheng.github.io/index.md

 ## Biography
-I am currently a Large Language Model researcher at [Minimax](https://www.minimaxi.com/en).
+I am currently an AI researcher at [Minimax](https://www.minimaxi.com/en).
+My research now focuses on Large Language Models.
 Before joining Minimax, I worked at Meituan for one year.
 Before that, I completed my Bachelor's degree in 2016 and earned my Doctoral degree in 2021 from the Department of Computer Science and Engineering at Shanghai Jiao Tong University.

-My research interests encompass deep learning, recommender systems, and natural language processing.
+My research interests encompass Large Language Models, Deep Learning and Recommender Systems.

 I have served as a reviewer for the following conferences: